LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

 **Fix**: remove `MemoryPeakReporter` from your configuration; if the feature is needed, use *art* [MemoryTracker](/redmine/projects/art/wiki/MemoryTracker) service instead.\
 **Contact**: Gianluca Petrillo

-Removed view-related methods from geo::ChannelMapAlg(#Removed-view-related-methods-from-geoChannelMapAlg) {.wiki-class-count}
+Removed view-related methods from geo::ChannelMapAlg
 ------------------------------------------------------------------------------------------------------------

 **When was committed**: [v06\_54\_00](ReleaseNotes065400)\